TheWatcher/twscript/docs/TWTrapPhysStateCtrl.md

 Parameters are specified using the Editor -> Design Note, please see the main documentation for more about this.
-Parameters supported by TWTrapPhysStateControl are listed below.
+Parameters supported by TWTrapPhysStateCtrl are listed below.
 If a parameter is not specified, the default value shown is used instead.
 Note that all the parameters are optional, and if you do not specify a parameter, the script will attempt to use a 'sane' default.